Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Motivation and Related Works

-The Sign-Sign Coverage (SSC) criterion was proposed in~\cite{sun2018testing}.
-SSC captures the sign change of layer-wise adjacent neurons.
-A neuron is activated if 1) its outputs, and outputs from its adjacent neuron, have different signs for any pair of input $<p_1, p_2>$ (i.e., $n_1^{l}$ and $n_1^{l+1}$ in \F~\hyperref[fig:coverage]{2(g)}) and simultaneously, 2) outputs from all other neurons with in the same layer have an identical sign for $<p_1, p_2>$ (i.e., $n_2^{l}$ and $n_2^{l+1}$ in \F~\hyperref[fig:coverage]{2(g)}).
-SSC is specifically designed for ReLU-DNNs (i.e., DNNs with ReLU as the non-linear function).
-However, since most of the neuron outputs are nearly zero-centered due to input and layer normalization in modern DNNs~\cite{ioffe2015batch,sola1997importance}, SSC can be less useful for many of them.
-Also, while SSC takes the relation of adjacent layers into consideration, since each neuron is still a separate unit in SSC, the relation of layers is modeled in the neuron-level.
-As introduced in \S~\ref{sec:dnn}, the DNN hierarchy is formed by input feature re-use (e.g., processing object shape at shallow layers and then texture at deep layers).
-The hierarchy is generally encoded into layer outputs. \tool, by capturing the distribution of layer outputs, is more desirable compared to SSC.
+\underline{Limitations:}~Despite considering all neurons in a layer, TKNC and TKNP still treat one neuron as a minimal computing unit and are \textit{incapable} of analyzing the output distribution.
+They are easily saturated w.r.t.~inputs of one or a few classes (see \F~\ref{fig:visual} and \F~\hyperref[fig:coverage]{2(e)}), failing to assessing the diversity of a test suite.
+SS is specifically designed for ReLU-DNNs (i.e., DNNs with ReLU as the non-linear function).
+However, since most of the neuron outputs are nearly zero-centered due to input and layer normalization in modern DNNs~\cite{ioffe2015batch,sola1997importance}, SS can be less useful for many of them.
+Also, while SS considers the relation of adjacent layers, since each neuron is still a separate unit in SS, the relation of layers is modeled at the neuron-level.

+As noted in \S~\ref{sec:dnn}, the DNN hierarchy is formed by input feature re-use (e.g., processing shape at shallow layers and then texture at deep layers~\cite{geirhos2018imagenettrained,zeiler2014visualizing}).
+The hierarchy is generally encoded into layer outputs. \tool, by capturing the distribution of layer outputs, is more desirable compared to SS.

+\textbf{Discretizing Distances over Traces of Neurons.}~Cluster-based Coverage (CC) assesses distances between traces of neuron outputs~\cite{odena2018tensorfuzz}.
+CC counts \#clusters, where two clusters are formed if, the Euclidean distance of outputs from all neurons within a layer, is larger than a threshold.
+Given that more clusters are formed if neuron outputs get spread, CC can be regarded as counting \#regions covered by several neuron outputs; as illustrated \F~\hyperref[fig:coverage]{2(g)}.

+Surprise adequacy (SA) metrics, namely, Likelihood SA (LSA), Distance-ratio SA (DSA) and Mahalanobis Distance SA (MDSA), assess the distance between the neuron output trace of an input and neuron output traces of all training data to decide how ``surprise'' the new input is~\cite{kim2019guiding,kim2020reducing}.
+LSA and DSA require iterating over all traces of neuron outputs collected from training data.
+MDSA reduces the computation cost by caching class-conditional mean and covariance matrices estimated on training data.
+Surprise Coverage (SC) derived via SAs discretizes the range of SA values into buckets, and coverage is denoted as the ratio of covered buckets.

+Neuron Path Coverage (NPC)~\cite{xie2022npc} is based on explainable AI techniques~\cite{bach2015pixel}: a path is constituted by critical neurons (identified via DNN gradients) from different layers.
+Similar to SCs, the coverage is calculated via discretized buckets of distance values over different paths.
+Holistically, since more spreading neuron outputs induce higher coverage values for SCs and NPC, they can also be expressed using \F~\hyperref[fig:coverage]{2(g)}.

+\underline{Limitations:}~CC is more desirable than prior criteria given it is more comprehensive to overlay the output distribution.
+Nevertheless, CC could not capture correlations among neurons.
+SCs/NPC have similar limitations.
+In addition, unlike existing gray-box coverage criteria, NPC requires white-box access (e.g., DNN weights, back-propagation gradients) to the tested DNN, which limits its application scope.